tonyruan2/Dueling_Simulator/DEVELOPMENT.md

 I prevented the user from setting a player's hitpoints below 10 by using a slider event to reset the hitpoints slider to 10 whenever it has a value below 10.

+Another feature that I added to my GUI was generating stats of players randomly.
+I also added an option to generate the stats of each player so that the total stats were within a user-selected amount of one another.

 ## List of major tasks
 - [ ] Project structure/classes
 - [ ] Test cases